Specialist programs

 - eat healthy

-- wash their dishes and clean the kitchen
+- wash dishes and clean the kitchen.

 Wellbeing

-Our work surrounding wellbeing is driven by the Berry Street Education Model (BSEM).
-The BSEM is a trauma-sensitive approach to teaching and learning that supports all learners to develop a strong understanding of their own bodies and how they respond to stress.
-The 5 components of the model are:
+Our approach to wellbeing is guided by the Berry Street Education Model (BSEM).
+This trauma-sensitive approach to teaching and learning helps all students develop a strong understanding of their bodies and how they respond to stress.

 - Body